 Instructions

-- Once bacon is crispy, remove from smoker, chop up and set aside to cool.
+- Once bacon is crispy, remove it from the smoker, chop it up, and set it aside to cool.

-- Make sauce by combining melted butter, mustard, mayo, sriracha, bacon bits and 1.5 teaspoon of BBQ rub.
+- Make sauce by combining melted butter, mustard, mayo, sriracha, bacon bits, and 1.5 teaspoon of BBQ rub.
+2 tablespoon Butter 2 tablespoon Mustard ½ Cup Mayo 2 tablespoon Sriracha

 - Once hamburgers reach an internal temperature of 140°F, place cheese on top of them.
-Remove from smoker once cheese has melted.
+Remove from the smoker once the cheese has melted.
+2 Slices Cheddar Cheese

-- Build Smoked Hamburger from the bottom up (bottom bun, sauce, burger, sauce, remaining toppings and top bun).
+- Build the Smoked Hamburger from the bottom up (bottom bun, sauce, burger, sauce, remaining toppings, and top bun).
+2 Hamburger Buns